 The Dow is up and the NASDAQ is down, but the S&P is unchanged.
 These terms get tossed around by everyone, from television pundits to politicians to people on the street.
 Many people assume they are representative of the stock market as a whole, while others think they represent the state of the economy.
-Understanding what these terms mean and what they refer to is as essential for anyone who is interested in actively investing in stocks as it is for anyone who has money in IRAs and 401(k)s for retirement.
+Understanding what these terms mean and what they refer to is as essential for anyone who’s interested in actively investing in stocks or who’s saving for retirement.
+Consult with a financial advisor if you have questions about how stock indexes can affect your investments.

 The full name of this most commonly referenced index is the Dow Jones Industrial Average, or the DJIA for short.
-The Dow Jones measures the performance of 30 significant stocks, which are primarily traded on the New York Stock Exchange, along with a few from the Nasdaq.
+The Dow Jones measures the performance of 30 significant stocks, which are primarily traded on the New York Stock Exchange (NYSE), along with a few from the Nasdaq.

 The companies that make up the DJIA come from different segments of the economy, from tech to retail to pharmaceuticals, and the list includes recognizable names like Microsoft, Disney and Walmart.